CodeXSky/Notes/Creating-a-Spatial-Database-(PostGIS).md

   ==> Summary
   🍺  /usr/local/Cellar/postgresql/9.6.1: 3,242 files, 36.4M
   ```
+* If you don't have `brew services` install is with `brew tap homebrew/services`
+  * Now you can start postgresql with `brew services start postgresql`
+  * And you can stop postgresql with `brew services stop postgresql`
+  * You can also restart postgresql with `brew services restart postgresql`
-* `brew install postgis`
+* Finally, install postgis with `brew install postgis`

 ### Starting a PostgreSQL Server
+* First you need to start postgresql with `brew services start postgresql`
-* First you need to point to the right location on your computer with `pg_ctl -D /usr/local/var/postgres start` (this is the default location).
+* If you are using `brew services` you don't need this anymore (First you need to point to the right location on your computer with `pg_ctl -D /usr/local/var/postgres start` (this is the default location)).
 * Create a variable that holds the path with `export PGDATA='/usr/local/var/postgres'`.
-* Check to see if the server is runing with `pg_ctl status`.
+* Check to see if the server is running with `pg_ctl status`.
 * You should get something like this: `pg_ctl: server is running (PID: 18740)
 /usr/local/Cellar/postgresql/9.4.1/bin/postgres "-D" "/usr/local/var/postgres"`.

 ### Creating the database
 * Next, if this is a fresh install, you need to start the database cluster with `initdb /usr/local/var/postgres`.
+You might get an error saying `initdb: directory "/usr/local/var/postgres" exists but is not empty`.
+If you do, I solved this by removing the folder with `rm -r /usr/local/var/postgres` and running `initdb /usr/local/var/postgres` again.
 * Finally, create a new database with `createdb database_name`.
 * To connect to the new database do `psql database_name`.
 * You need to enable PostGIS: `CREATE EXTENSION postgis;` (Remember, the sql commands end with a `;`).